jtsternberg/Alfred-Gets-Giffy/README.md

 Alfred workflow to search WDS Giffy.

+* To install: double-click `Giffy.alfredworkflow` and it should install to alfredapp.
 * Keyword: `giffy`
 * To search: `giffy cat`
 * To copy from search results: `giffy cat` > arrow down to gif you want, hit enter.